API Reference

 "drift_alerts": [...]

-}Metrics are in-memory with a 1-hour rolling window — ephemeral, reset on daemon restart.
-The daemon-wide /health endpoint also includes a federation summary for one-glance status.
+}Metrics are in-memory with a 1-hour rolling window — ephemeral, reset on instance restart.
+The instance-wide /health endpoint also includes a federation summary for one-glance status.

 LAN peer discovery